MustafaMirza45/Final-pipeline/README.md

 # Gharaish-Featurising-your-aesthetics

-A repository for the project Gharaish-Featurising-your-aesthetics.
+A repository for our FYP project Gharaish Featurising your aesthetics.

 ## Overview